oracle/oci-grafana-logs/docs/grafanacloud.md

 - `allow group grafana to read log-groups in tenancy`
 - `allow group grafana to read log-content in tenancy`
 - `allow group grafana to read compartments in tenancy`
+- `allow group grafana to read audit-events in tenancy`

 ![OCIConsole-GroupLogsPolicyCreate-Screenshot](images/OCIConsole-GroupLogsPolicyCreate-Screenshot.png)